nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   {:toc}

 # 1. Introduction

 Thank you for downloading **TutorAid**!
 TutorAid is a desktop app **for private tutors to keep track of the details of their students and lessons**.

 Some main ways in which TutorAid can help you with your tutoring responsibilities include:
-1. Storing contacts of your students and their parents
+1. Storing of your students' and their parents' contacts
-2. Storing and managing your lesson details
+2. Storing and managing of your lesson details
-3. Tracking your students' progress
+3. Tracking of your students' progress

 TutorAid is a unique app that is optimised for use via a **Command Line Interface** (CLI) while retaining the benefits of a visually-appealing Graphical User Interface (GUI).
 If you can type fast, TutorAid can help you to manage your